appfog/afdocs/add-ons/partners.markdown

 * `api/password` - The password used by AppFog to authenticate itself with the partner service via `HTTP Basic Auth`.
 * `api/sso_salt` - Shared secret used in single sign-on between AppFog and the provider.
 * `plans/id` - The name of the "free" plan that will be offered to AppFog users and used for testing and integration purposes.

+## Regions {#regions}

+AppFog supports running apps in regions other than AWS US-East.

+To let you know where the app provisioning an add-on is located, we've extended the provisioning API to provide a `region` parameter in the provision request.

+It's up to you, the add-on provider, to take advantage of region information in the provision request.
+You can do one of three things with the parameter:

+1. Ignore the parameter and provision your add-on normally.
+2. Read the parameter, accept the request and provision your add-on normally.
+3. Read the parameter and reject the request, returning a `422` error with a message explaining the reason for the rejection.

+If your add-on isn't latency-sensitive (e.g. email, etc.), it's probably safe to ignore it.
+If your add-on is latency sensitive and you're currently running your service in, for example, AWS EU-West, you should provision services only for apps specifying that region.

+If you're not running infrastructure in the same infrastructure as the app and you don't think your add-on is usable across data centers (or maybe you don't want to incur ingress/outgress bandwidth charges), you can respond with `HTTP 422` and a message in the response body, something like this:

+    { "message": "eu-west not supported, sorry" }

+Here's a list of the current possible parameter values:

+* `'amazon-web-services::us-east-1'`
+* `'amazon-web-services::ap-southeast-1'`
+* `'amazon-web-services::eu-west-1'`
+* `'hp-openstack::us-az1'`
+* `'rackspace::us-az1'`

 ## Single Sign-on {#sso}